-Library staff are available to support you in finding, evaluating and referencing material though one-to-one appointments and group workshops, and offer support throughout the libraries.
-Just ask any member of Library staff for help.

-We offer informal drop-in sessions at Ealing, Brentford and Reading and support is available 24/7 through our online chat service at uwl.ac.uk/library
+Library staff are available to support you in finding, evaluating and referencing material though one-to-one appointments and workshops.
+Within the library, just ask any member of Library staff for help.
+Support is available 24/7 through our online chat service at uwl.ac.uk/library